yugabyte/yugabyte-db/docs/content/stable/explore/security/security.md

 ## Auditing

 Use audit logging to produce audit logs needed to comply with government, financial, or ISO certifications.
-YugabyteDB YSQL uses the PostgreSQL Audit Extension (`pgAudit`) to provide detailed session and object audit logging via YugabyteDB YB-TServer logging.
+YugabyteDB YSQL uses the PostgreSQL Audit Extension (`pgaudit`) to provide detailed session and object audit logging via YugabyteDB YB-TServer logging.

 You enable audit logging using the `--ysql_pg_conf_csv` YB-TServer flag.